gettyimages/gettyimages-api_dotnet/README.md

 }
 ````

-The SDK can also be used synchonously, such as when running in a console application:
+The SDK can also be used synchronously, such as when running in a console application:

 ```csharp
 var client = ApiClient.GetApiClientWithClientCredentials("my_api_key", "my_api_secret");